msamin-25/s-doomscrolling-prevention/README.md

 ---

-## 🎯 Step 4: Set Your Limits
+## Set Your Limits

 1. Click the extension icon in your toolbar
-2. Set your time limits for each platform:
+2. Set your time limits according to you for each platform:
    - Instagram: 20 minutes (default)
    - Facebook: 20 minutes (default)
    - YouTube: 30 minutes (default)